JordanKoch/doors/README.md

 Conclusion
 ----------
-For succincly expressing the mathematical function that determines door states, `toggleDoors3` (Optimization Attempt #2) provides performance that is almost as good as the other optimization attempts.
+For succinctly expressing the mathematical function that determines door states, `toggleDoors3` (Optimization Attempt #2) provides performance that is almost as good as the other optimization attempts.
 The third optimization attempt, which uses a pre-populated cache to determine element positions that have integer square roots, barely improves performance while increasing space requirements.
 My choice is `toggleDoor3` (Optimization Attempt #2).